 Make them compelling and concise.
 Conventional wisdom says 30 to 50 characters.
 It should create a sense of urgency while giving readers an indication of what to expect.
 Take time to A/B test your subject lines so you can go with what the data says, not just your gut feeling.
 Use powerful words, questions, idioms, and other tactics that you believe will capture your audience.

 They should match in terms of headline, copy, and content.
 The look and feel should match.
 Consistency builds the customer's trust in your content.
 Be sure to use tracking tools to see which emails and landing pages performed the best so you can continue sending what's working.

 Tell a story.

 Engaging content results in more click-throughs.
 Look at your favorite email newsletters.
 Likely you'll find some common threads.
 They are telling interesting stories, providing thought-provoking articles, keeping you current on industry news, or maybe providing a laugh with a short video.
 It is indeed a cliché, but you have to get creative.

 Don't forget to include all those possible audience members with visual difficulties.
 Add ALT text to your images so people using a screen reader can better understand the content.
-Add a period after the image text so the screen reader will pause and allow for an easier understanding of your email.
+Add a period after the image text so the screen reader will pause, allowing for an easier understanding of your email.
 You can also adjust the image contrast ratio to maximize readability.

 Increase your engagement rate by communicating your message as quickly as possible.
 Your content structure should be easy to read and understand.
 Use bullet points, headlines, subheaders, lists, and preheader text to quickly and clearly state your main message.

-Getting ready to send out your next marketing email?
-Cross check your message with our helpful.
-Download your FREE email marketing checklist by clicking below.
+Are you ready to send out your next marketing email?
+Cross-check your message and download your FREE email marketing checklist by clicking below.